imjerrybao/ShareManager/README.md

 # ShareManager
-A SNS Platform Share Manager for ios, support Facebook, Twitter, QQ and Weixin.
+A SNS Platforms Share Manager for ios, support Facebook, Twitter, Weibo, QQ and Wechat.

 Support single and batch share to social platforms.